hqyone/tRNAExplorer/README.md

     *   Details about tRNA_db_maker.py can be found [here](./help/tRNA_db_maker_manual.md)

 ## 5. Mapping Strategy
+In tRNAExplorer, any tRNA fragments derived from tRNA genes are considered as tRFs including mature tRNAs and their precursors.

-tRNAExplorer uses BLASTN as the engine to map small-RNA-Seq reads to a hybrid tRNA sequences database containing four major styles of tRNA gene transcript:
+As the tRFs usually are subjects of chemical modifications and editing, the global and exactly match strategy is not good enough to identify tRFs from small-RNA-Seq data.
+Therefore, tRNAExplorer takes BLASTN as the engine to map small-RNA-Seq reads to tRNA related transcript database.
+The database contains four major style of tRNA gene transcripts:

-   *   pre-tRNA with intron(s) (I)
+* tRNA precursor with intron(s) (I)
-   *   pre-tRNA without intron(s) (P)
+* tRNA precursor without intron(s) (P)
-   *   mature tRNA (M)
+* Mature tRNA (M)
-   *   mature tRNA with CCA (C)
+* Mature tRNA with CCA (C)

 For each read/tRF, only the best alignments will be kept for further analysis.
 For example, the type D reads in figure S1 can be mapped to all four types of transcripts from a tRNA gene.
 Based on the mapped transcript types and mapping locations, the reads can be categorized into one of 9 types (A-I).

 For a tRNA gene, based on the composition of reads mapping to it, we can elucidate the relative abundance of four transcripts of a tRNA gene.
 For example, tRFs of type E and F should derived from tRNA transcripts before and after intron splicing.
 Using read count will can elucidate the relative abundant of transcript I.
 Additionally, a tRF can be map to multiple tRNAs with the best/equal fidelity.
 Its related reads will be split into and assigned to them equally.
-Although, the assignment is ambiguous, the method makes it easy to estimate transcriptional amounts of tRFs/tRNAs in multiple level (gene, families, isodecoder and isoacceptor sets) by summing them up.
+Although, the assignment is ambiguous, the method makes it easy to estimate transcription level of tRFs/tRNAs in multiple level (gene, families, isodecoder and isoacceptor sets) by summing them up.

 ![alt text](./images/read_classfication.png)